Sergio Bertolucci

-Sergio Bertolucci (born 1 January 1950) is an Italian particle physicist, and a former Director of Research and Scientific Computing at CERN (Conseil Européen pour la Recherche Nucléaire).
+Sergio Bertolucci (born 1 January 1950) is an Italian particle physicist, and a former director of research and scientific computing at CERN (Conseil Européen pour la Recherche Nucléaire).

 Early life

 He was born in La Spezia.
-He studied Particle Physics at the University of Pisa.
+He studied particle physics at the University of Pisa.
 He did further research at DESY in Germany.

 Career

 LNF

-From 2002-04 he worked at the Laboratori Nazionali di Frascati (LNF), where he was Director.
+From 2002 to 2004 he worked at the Laboratori Nazionali di Frascati (LNF), where he was director.

 INFN

-From 2005-08 he worked at Istituto Nazionale di Fisica Nucleare (INFN) in Italy.
+From 2005 to 2008 he worked at Istituto Nazionale di Fisica Nucleare (INFN) in Italy.

 CERN

-He served as CERN Director of Research from 2009 to 2015.
+He served as CERN director of research from 2009 to 2015.